SiegfriedBz/React-SPA-Natours/README.md

 # Natours React SPA

 This project is a frontend implementation using Vite and React for a web application.
+It utilizes Zustand to manage UI state, React Query to handle remote server state, React Hook Form combined with Zod validation, and React Select for form dropdowns.
 Cypress tests have been added to ensure the quality and reliability of the application's features.

-It interacts with a backend standalone [API](https://github.com/SiegfriedBz/express_api_ts-natours) written in TypeScript with Node.js and Express.
+It interacts with a backend standalone [Natours API](https://github.com/SiegfriedBz/express_api_ts-natours) written in TypeScript with Node.js and Express.
-To ensure seamless functionality, verify that the backend API is up and running
+To ensure seamless functionality, verify that this backend API is up and running.

 ## Cypress
 [![Natours](https://img.shields.io/endpoint?url=https://cloud.cypress.io/badge/simple/a6epfn&style=flat&logo=cypress)](https://cloud.cypress.io/projects/a6epfn/runs)